 - Increased anxiety

 While not an exhaustive list as some less frequent or milder side effects like decreased appetite, increased energy, sexual performance issues, dizzy spells, chills, and occasionally skin rashes do occur.
-Yet a naltrexone treatment program’s advantages in aiding patients often out weight these issues.
+Yet a naltrexone treatment program’s advantages in aiding patients who are addicted to opioids, opiates, and alcohol often out weight these issues.